Skip to Content

 Address: P.za della Signoria, 50122 Firenze FI

-This W-shaped square located in Florence’s city center is one of the city’s main plazas and a top tourist attraction.
+This W-shaped square in Florence’s city center is one of the city’s main plazas and a top tourist attraction.
 Highlights of Piazza della Signoria include the stunning Palazzo Vecchio, which serves as Florence’s town hall, and Michelangelo’s iconic statue of David.

-See Related: Best Day Trips from Milan, Italy
+See Related: Day Trips from Milan, Italy

-2. Piazza del Duomo
+2. Relax and take in the entire Piazza del Duomo complex

 Address: Piazza del Duomo, 50122 Firenze FI

-Known as “Il Duomo”, this incredible cathedral is one of the largest gothic cathedrals in the world.
-Visitors can tour its intricate interior to get a glimpse at some of Florence’s most magnificent architecture.
+Known as “Il Duomo,” the incredible Cathedral of Santa Maria del Fiore is one of the largest Gothic cathedrals in the world.
+Visitors can tour its intricate interior to glimpse some of Florence’s most magnificent architecture.

 See Related: Things to Do in Genoa, Italy